fridalejandra/fridalejandra.github.io/_pages/project.md

 ---

 ## Introduction

 Accurately predicting the biological traits of animals from physical and ecological data is a key application of machine learning in ecological research.
 This study utilizes the Palmer Penguins dataset, which contains morphological and ecological data for three penguin species—Adélie (*Pygoscelis adeliae*), Gentoo (*Pygoscelis papua*), and Chinstrap (*Pygoscelis antarcticus*)—observed on islands in the Palmer Archipelago, Antarctica [1].
 The dataset includes features such as bill length, bill depth, flipper length, body mass, and sex, along with categorical variables such as species and island location.

 The objective of this study is to develop machine learning models to accurately predict penguin body mass based on morphological and ecological features derived from the Palmer Penguins dataset.
-To achieve this, I compare the performance of different machine learning models, including Random Forest and Ridge Regression [3, 4].
+This is a **supervised regression problem**, as the target variable—body mass (in grams)—is continuous and labeled for each observation.
+Machine learning models were selected to capture potential non-linear relationships between features and body mass and to evaluate their relative predictive performance.
+This study compares the performance of Random Forest, Ridge Regression, and an Ensemble model.

-In addition to model development, the study employs preprocessing techniques, such as handling missing data, encoding categorical variables, and scaling numerical features, which enhance model reliability and generalizability [5].
+In addition to model development, preprocessing techniques such as handling missing data, encoding categorical variables, and scaling numerical features were employed to enhance model reliability and generalizability [5].
 By interpreting the results of the predictive models, this study seeks to uncover key relationships between morphological traits and body weight, contributing to a broader understanding of penguin ecology and offering a replicable framework for similar ecological research.

-This is a **supervised regression problem**, as the goal is to predict a continuous target variable, body mass (in grams), based on labeled input features.
-Accurately predicting body weight is important for ecological monitoring and conservation efforts, particularly in rapidly changing environments like the Antarctic [2].

-In addition to model development, the study employs preprocessing techniques, such as handling missing data [5], encoding categorical variables, and scaling numerical features, which enhance model reliability and generalizability.
-By interpreting the results of the predictive models, this study seeks to uncover key relationships between morphological traits and body weight, contributing to a broader understanding of penguin ecology and offering a replicable framework for similar ecological research [6].

 ---
----

 ## Data

 This study uses the Palmer Station Long-Term Ecological Research (PAL-LTER) dataset, which provides morphological and ecological data for three penguin species: Adélie (*Pygoscelis adeliae*), Gentoo (*Pygoscelis papua*), and Chinstrap (*Pygoscelis antarcticus*) [1, 6].
-The data were collected from penguin populations on the Biscoe, Dream, and Torgersen islands in the Palmer Archipelago, Antarctica.
+The dataset was obtained from the public Palmer Penguins repository, which serves as an alternative to the well-known Iris dataset for machine learning practitioners.
 The dataset consists of 344 observations and includes both numerical and categorical variables.

+**Dataset Features:**
-The numerical features include bill length (mm), bill depth (mm), flipper length (mm), and body mass (g), each of which are key morphological measurements for penguins [1].
-The categorical data includes species, sex, and island, along with the year of data collection.
-These features are important for body weight prediction and their ability to capture ecological variation among the penguins.
+- **Numerical features:** Bill length (mm), bill depth (mm), flipper length (mm), and body mass (g) are key morphological measurements for penguins [1].
+- **Categorical features:** Species, sex, and island, which represent ecological and demographic characteristics.

-Some missing values are present in the dataset, particularly in the 'sex' column, requiring imputation or removal to ensure data integrity [5, 7].
-Additionally, numerical features exhibit varying scales, requiring standardization before model training [8].
-The dataset’s size allows for efficient analysis while providing sufficient complexity to test a range of machine learning models.
+Some missing values are present in the dataset, particularly in the 'sex' column.
+These missing values were addressed by dropping incomplete rows to ensure data integrity [5].
+Additionally, numerical features exhibit varying scales, requiring standardization before training models like Ridge Regression [8].
+The dataset’s manageable size allows for efficient analysis while providing sufficient complexity to test a range of machine learning models.

 ---

 ## Modeling

-Feature engineering included encoding categorical variables such as species, island, and sex into dummy variables for machine learning compatibility.
-Missing values in the 'sex' column were dropped to ensure data integrity.
-Numerical features such as bill length, bill depth, and flipper length were standardized where necessary for models like Ridge Regression.
+## Modeling

-Four machine learning models were trained and evaluated in this study.
-Random Forest, a tree-based ensemble method, was included for its ability to capture non-linear relationships and feature interactions.
-Linear Regression served as a baseline model to establish performance benchmarks.
-Ridge Regression, an extension of Linear Regression with L2 regularization, was used to mitigate overfitting.
-Finally, an Ensemble Model was implemented by combining the predictions of the three models using a weighted average, leveraging the strengths of each.
+This study compares three machine learning models: Random Forest, Ridge Regression, and an Ensemble model.
+These models were chosen to evaluate both linear and non-linear relationships between features and body mass.
+Random Forest was selected for its ability to capture complex interactions between variables and robustness to multicollinearity, while Ridge Regression was used to evaluate linear relationships and mitigate overfitting through L2 regularization.
+The Ensemble model combined predictions from Random Forest and Ridge Regression using a weighted average, leveraging the strengths of both methods to improve performance and robustness.

+Ridge Regression, which applies L2 regularization, was selected over Lasso Regression because the focus of this study is on improving prediction accuracy rather than feature selection.
+Ridge Regression minimizes the sum of squared coefficients, which reduces the impact of multicollinearity without entirely zeroing out coefficients.
+Lasso Regression, which uses L1 regularization, is more suited for sparse datasets where feature selection is critical.
+Since all features in this dataset are considered biologically relevant and contribute to understanding penguin morphology, Ridge Regression was deemed more appropriate.

+Feature engineering included encoding categorical variables such as species, island, and sex into dummy variables to ensure compatibility with machine learning algorithms.
+Numerical features like bill length, bill depth, and flipper length were standardized to zero mean and unit variance for Ridge Regression, as it is sensitive to feature scaling.
+Missing values in the 'sex' column were dropped, as they accounted for a small proportion of the dataset and their exclusion minimized bias.

-The models were evaluated using two primary metrics.
-RMSE (Root Mean Squared Error) quantifies the average error in predictions, penalizing larger errors more heavily.
-R² Score measures the proportion of variance in body mass explained by the model, with a value close to 1 indicating a good fit.
+Model performance was evaluated using RMSE (Root Mean Squared Error) to quantify the average error in predictions and R² Score to measure the proportion of variance in body mass explained by the models.
+Lower RMSE and higher R² indicate better model performance.

 ---